-- All the python code is in a single line with semi-colons separating commands (instead of newlines, the usual way of separating Python commands). - [%name%] will be replaced by the actual attribute value when the action is invoked (as before). - The code simply creates a new QWebView instance, sets its URL, and then calls show () on it to make it visible as a window on the user's desktop.
+- [%name%] will be replaced by the actual attribute value when the action is invoked (as before). - The code simply creates a new QWebView instance, sets its URL, and then calls show() on it to make it visible as a window on the user's desktop.